cognitedata/toolkit/README.md

 ### Example usage of naming standard

 In the example below we are setting up a project  based on the Open Industry Data (OID), that originates from the Valhall oil rig.
-Hnence the example location below is *valhall_oid*
+Hence the example location below is *oid*

-* the **location_name** = valhall_oid
+* the **location_name** = oid
 * The different data sources are:
   * workmate (asset & workorder data)
   * fileshare (files and 3D)